Is Homeowners Insurance Required to Buy a Home?

 What Does Homeowners Insurance Cover?

-Homeowners insurance coverage provides protection for both a home and its contents against damage, theft, and up to 16 named perils, including fire, hail, windstorms, smoke, vandalism, and theft.
+Homeowners insurance coverage usually provides protection for both a home and its contents against damage, theft, and up to 16 named perils, including fire, hail, windstorms, smoke, vandalism, and theft.
 It also typically includes personal liability coverage for accidents that may happen on the property (think of people slipping and falling down your stairs, or your dog biting a neighbor on the property).

 On the flip side, basic homeowners insurance likely won’t cover damage from disasters such as floods and earthquakes, and even war (seriously).
 Homebuyers who live in an area prone to certain events or natural disasters may want to consider supplemental coverage.
 In some cases, their lender may even require it.